 Don’t become the Gordon Gekko of book marketing.
 Just like greed on Wall Street is NOT good, it isn’t good in book marketing!

 We are all Sinners

 Book marketing is a distinctly human process.
-It is an emotional, scary, exciting and stimulating experience.
+It is an emotional, scary, exciting, and stimulating experience.
 Authors promoting a book will, at various times, experience both disappointment and excitement.
 All authors will also be tempted to “sin” at various times in a campaign.
 As a publicist, I expect this and understand it.
 I am usually successful at coaxing our authors away from the “dark side.”

 As in life, recognizing the sins of book publicity, and stopping them before they cause problems is key.
 Book marketing is more a marathon than a sprint, and because of this, the opportunities to veer into negative promotional behaviors are many.
-Book marketing takes time and requires an author to steadfastly guard against slipping into bad habit.
+Book marketing takes time and requires an author to steadfastly guard against slipping into a bad habit.